-Opened in October 2022 with a lot more promised in 2023 and making good use of the lower levels of the former power station, this is a slick architectural affair where the building itself looks as good as the shops.
+Opened in October 2022 and making good use of the lower levels of the former power station, this is a slick architectural affair where the building itself looks as good as the shops.

-Spread over several levels and with predominantly fashion stores in situ at the time of opening (think Tag Hauer, Uniqlo, Tommy Hilfiger etc) with more promised over the next few months, Battersea Power Station is a must visit shopping destination with more restaurants and bars opening soon (including the Arcade Food Hall and a Gordon Ramsay pizza restaurant).
+Spread over several levels and with predominantly fashion stores in situ at the time of opening (think Tag Hauer, Uniqlo, Tommy Hilfiger etc) with more promised over the next few months, Battersea Power Station is a must visit shopping destination with more restaurants and bars opening soon.

 Gunnersbury Park is a gorgeous and green gem, packed full of history and a beautiful recently restored house that is free to visit inside and out.